They are the forgotten players of an unforgettable season.

 Dutch and Possum and Bad Eye et al. were coming off a good 1919 season.
 In fact, in 1919’s two-half season the Panthers had won the second half but had lost in the postseason playoffs to first-half winner Shreveport.

 Come spring of 1920 “next time” was just a few exhibition games away.

 The Panthers’ lair was Panther Park, located four blocks west of today’s (abandoned) LaGrave Field.

-Panther Park had been built in 1911 as Morris Park, named for Walter Morris, president of the league.
-It was renamed “Panther Park” in 1915.
+Panther Park had been built in 1911 as Morris Park, named for Walter Morris, president of the league and president of the Panthers.
+It was renamed “Panther Park” in 1914.

 The yellow rectangle shows the location of Panther Park between North 6th and 7th streets and between North Houston Street and the Cotton Belt railroad track.
 The curve of the track can still be seen to the right of the rectangle.
-Capacity was 4,600.
+Capacity of the park was 4,600.